Koenkk/zigbee2mqtt.io/docs/getting_started/running_zigbee2mqtt.md

 # Running Zigbee2mqtt
 These instructions explain how to run Zigbee2mqtt on bare-metal Linux.

-Other ways to run Zigbee2mqtt are [Docker](../information/docker.md), the [Hass.io Zigbee2mqtt add-on](https://github.com/danielwelch/hassio-zigbee2mqtt) and [Virtual Enviroment](../information/virtual_environment.md).
+You can also run Zigbee2mqtt in a [Docker container](../information/docker.md), as the [Hass.io Zigbee2mqtt add-on](https://github.com/danielwelch/hassio-zigbee2mqtt), in a [Python Virtual Enviroment](../information/virtual_environment.md) or even on [Windows](../information/windows.md).

 For the sake of simplicity this guide assumes running on a Raspberry Pi 3 with Raspbian Stretch Lite, but will work on any Linux machine.